Quick, in-and-out skin tag removal at our CityPlace clinic. Usually 15 minutes for multiple tags, with no scarring when it’s handled properly.

 Red flags: When to walk out of the consult

-Toronto has more than 600 medical aesthetic clinics in the GTA core, and standards vary dramatically.
+There are more than 600 medical aesthetic clinics in the GTA core, and standards vary a lot.
 After eight years on Bloor Street, our injectors have catalogued the warning signs that almost always predict a bad outcome.
-If you spot any of the following during your consult, leave and book elsewhere.
+Spot any of the following during your consult, and leave.
+Book elsewhere.

 - No medical history form.
 If the clinic does not collect a written intake covering autoimmune disease, anticoagulants, recent vaccinations, and prior aesthetic procedures, they are skipping a Health Canada compliance step.

 - Pricing posted “per syringe” with no unit count.
-Reputable clinics quote per Health Canada–regulated unit (Botox, Dysport, Xeomin, Nuceiva) or per millilitre of cross-linked hyaluronic acid.
+Reputable clinics quote per Health Canada regulated unit (Botox, Dysport, Nuceiva) or per millilitre of cross-linked hyaluronic acid.

 - The injector cannot name the lot number.
 Every vial of neurotoxin and HA filler carries a lot and expiry.
 You can ask to see it.
 If the answer is vague, the product chain of custody is suspect.